QinMing/simple-virtualenv-wrapper/README.md

 ## Intro

-Create new virtualenv: `ve new_env_name`

-Activate: `ve env_name`.
-After you activate a venv once in a perticular folder, your venv name is remembered. **Next time you can simply type `ve` in that folder to quickly activate the same venv.
+Type `ve env_name` to get started.
+After you activate an environment for the first time, your env name is remembered. **Next time you can simply type `ve` in that folder to quickly activate the same virtual env.
 This also works in its sub-folders.**

 Deactivate (exit): `ve -e`

-List existing ones: `ve -l`
+List existing virtual environments: `ve -l`

 Remove: `ve -d env_name`